captainminh1999/record-deduplication/README.md

     * `model.joblib` – Saved model from Step 4.
     * `high_confidence.csv` – High-confidence duplicate pairs identified by the model, to be reviewed.
     * `manual_review.xlsx` – Excel report generated in the reporting step, listing likely duplicates side by side for human review.
-    * `run_history.log` – A log file appending a line each time you run a pipeline step with the `--log-path` option or by default.
+    * `run_history.log` – A log file (saved in `data/`) appending a line each time you run a pipeline step with the `--log-path` option or by default.
 It records the step name, start/end time, number of records processed, and duration.
 This is useful for tracking the pipeline execution over time or debugging performance.

 * **`src/`** – The source code for the pipeline, organized by stage: